COVID-19 Response News Alert: CMS Issues Key Protective Mask Guidance for Healthcare Workers

-Additionally, the FDA to allow healthcare workers to use certain industrial respirators during the COVID-19 outbreak in healthcare settings.
+Additionally, the FDA approved a CDC request for an emergency use authorization (EUA) to allow healthcare workers to use certain industrial respirators during the COVID-19 outbreak in healthcare settings.
 The FDA concluded that respirators approved by the National Institute for Occupational Safety and Health (NIOSH), but not currently meeting the FDA’s requirements, may be effective in preventing healthcare workers from airborne exposure to serious or life-threatening disease, including COVID-19.
 This FDA approval allows healthcare personnel to use the NIOSH-approved respirators not currently regulated by the FDA.
 As a result, in addition to N95 respirator masks, healthcare personnel have other masks at their disposal in order to safely treat patients without exposing themselves or others to COVID-19.

 The CMS memo on facemask and respirator guidance issued today, and earlier CMS actions in response to the COVID-19 virus, are part of ongoing White House Task Force efforts.
-To keep up with the important work CMS is doing in response to COVID-19, please visit the .
+To keep up with the important work CMS is doing in response to COVID-19, please visit the Current Emergencies Website.